Murdoch's UK tabloids apologize to Prince Harry and admit intruding on the late Princess Diana

 Harry was originally one among dozens of claimants, including actor Hugh Grant, who alleged that News Group journalists and investigators they hired violated their privacy between 1994 and 2016 by intercepting voicemails, tapping phones, bugging cars and using deception to access confidential information.

-Of the original group of claimants against NGN, Harry and Tom Watson, a former Labour Party member of Parliament, were the holdouts headed to trial.
+Of the original group of claimants, Harry and former lawmaker Tom Watson were the holdouts headed to trial.

-NGN had issued an unreserved apology to victims of voicemail interception by The News of the World and said it settled more than 1,300 claims.
-But The Sun had never accepted responsibility in a case — until Wednesday.
+Watson, who was targeted by NGN when he was part of an investigation into allegations of tabloid wrongdoing, said the intrusion had taken a heavy toll on himself and his family.

-The outcome in the News Group case raises questions about how Harry’s third case — against the publisher of the Daily Mail — will proceed.
-That trial is scheduled next year.
+“I once said that the big beasts of the tabloid jungle have no predators,” Watson said.
+“I was wrong, they have Prince Harry. … We are grateful to him for his unwavering support and his determination under extraordinary pressure.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.